ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-curiosity.md

 How is healthy curiosity supported?
 Often by self-talk such as:

 * "That's kind of different/neat/cool.
-I wonder..."
+I wonder ..."
 * "I have no idea how/about (something).
 I'm going to look it up."
 * "The newspaper was reviewing a show at the (theatre/cinema/museum/etc.) I haven't been there for a long time.
 I'll ask if (name) would like to join me."
 * "I wonder how the local community program is doing, and if they could use a little help.
 I'll call and ask."